ΕΛΛΆΣ · HELLAS

 The Time-Traveller's Test

 You've sailed through 3,000 years.
 Time to prove it.
-Eight questions, three lives — let's see your rank, hero.
+A dozen questions, three lives — let's see your rank, hero.

 ❤️❤️❤️